openhab/openhab1-addons/bundles/binding/org.openhab.binding.fritzboxtr064/README.md

 // Number after callDeflectionSwitch is ID of configured call deflection
 // The ID count includes the entries from the "Call Blocks" page.
 // If you have no "Call Blocks", the first entry on the "Call Diversions" page has ID 0.
-// If you have e. g.
-3 "Call Blocks", the first entry on the "Call Diversions" page has ID 3.
+// If you have 3 "Call Blocks", the first entry on the "Call Diversions" page has ID 3.
 Switch  fboxCD0Switch    "Call Deflection ID 0"         {fritzboxtr064="callDeflectionSwitch:0"}
 ```